anuragsetia/covid/README.md

  pip install -r requirements.txt

-and then run it from the command line to generate the chart as follows -
+and then run it from the command line to generate the chart using flask -

- python growth.py
+ flask run

 ## Pre-requisities